Pubs Code - England & Wales

 We pride ourselves on developing strong and lasting partnerships with our licensees, built on trust and respect.
 Even before the introduction of the Pubs Code, we strived to work to the self-regulatory Industry Framework Code which was underpinned by the values and processes of our own code of practice.

-Our current code of practice - Working with Star - is based upon the principles of the Pubs Code and sets out our own internal processes which we consider to be best practice.
-This guide outlines how we work together with you at key points during your application and lease.
+We currently have codes of practice for both Scotland and England & Wales.
+These are based on the respective Pubs Codes and set out our own internal processes which we consider to be best practice.
+These guides outline how we work together with you at key points during your application and lease.
 It aims to give everyone a jargon-free understanding of how we work with our lessees and tenants and sets out our best practice standards.
-The guide also includes the below information:

 Complaints and Grievances